Ahmadu Bello University: Ranking

-Ahmadu Bello University Zaria is ranked 6th best among the federal public universities in Nigeria, as of February 2024.
+Ahmadu Bello University Zaria was ranked 6th best among the federal public universities in Nigeria, as of February 2024.

-Admission Requirements
+Admission requirements

 Any student seeking admission into the school degree program of the school must have at least five credits in mathematics, English studies and any other relevant subjects in WAEC/NECO/SSCE.
 The applicant must also have a score of at least 180 in Joint Admission Matriculation Board (JAMB) exam.

 Notable alumni

 The Ahmadu Bello University is notable for producing prominent people and Nigerian leaders, including many former and current state governors and ministers.
 Amongst the alumni are: